-Process wastewater - Any wastewater used in the slurry transport of mine material, air emissions control, or process exclusive of mining.
+Process wastewater: Any wastewater used in the slurry transport of mine material, air emissions control, or process exclusive of mining.
 The term shall include any other water which becomes commingled with such wastewater in a pit, pond, lagoon, mine or other facility used for treatment of such wastewater.

-Quarry -- The site from which aggregates for commercial sale are being, or have been, removed or extracted from the earth to form a pit, including the entire excavation, stripped areas, haulage ramps, and the immediately adjacent land on which the plant processing the raw materials is located.
+Quarry: The site from which aggregates for commercial sale are being, or have been, removed or extracted from the earth to form a pit, including the entire excavation, stripped areas, haulage ramps, and the immediately adjacent land on which the plant processing the raw materials is located.
 The term does not include any land owned or leased by the responsible party not being currently used in the production of aggregates for commercial sale or an excavation to mine clay or shale for use in manufacturing structural clay products.
+For purposes of this definition, a "responsible party" is any owner, operator, lessor, or lessee who is primarily responsible for overall function and operation of a quarry located in the water quality protection area as defined in this general permit.

-Quarrying -- The current and ongoing surface excavation and development without shafts, drafts, or tunnels, with or without slopes, for the extraction of aggregates for commercial sale from natural deposits occurring in the earth.
+Quarrying: The current and ongoing surface excavation and development without shafts, drafts, or tunnels, with or without slopes, for the extraction of aggregates for commercial sale from natural deposits occurring in the earth.